smortezah/mplstyle/README.md

 ```

 # Example
-You can run 'example.py', that basically generated the following results.
+You can run 'example.py', that basically generates the following results.

 ```python
 import numpy as np